Beginner 5K Training Plan from a Running Coach

 • Motivation.
 A professionally designed training plan offers extra motivation since you have a blueprint for success.
 Having a running plan increases your chances of sticking to your fitness program.

 • Better running performance.
-A 5K training program will improve your fitness and running performance to prepare you for a great race day experience.
+A 5K training program will improve your fitness, running pace, and performance to prepare you to cross the finish line with a great race day experience, whether it's your first race or your tenth one.

 • Reduced risk of injury.
 Many runners do too much too soon when training for a 5K, a common recipe for injury.
-A well-structured 5K training plan will build your mileage gradually and reduce your risk of overtraining and injuries.
+A well-structured 5K training plan will build your mileage gradually and have rest days built into your training schedule to reduce your risk of overtraining and injuries.

 Related Post: What Is Overtraining and How to Avoid It